Billy Sunday Home

 Helen Sunday outlived all four of the children as well as her husband.
 By the 1950s, when Helen lived in the residence alone, the home was already becoming something of a pilgrimage site for admirers who wanted to see where the famed evangelist had lived.
 Helen thus began to provide informal tours of her home.
 In 1957, the year she died, a recording of Mrs. Sunday describing the details of the home was made and the published transcript has served to verify the fact that the home's interior, other than some rearranging, has been largely preserved as it was when she lived there.

 Helen willed the home, along with everything in it, to the Winona Christian Assembly.
 When the assembly grounds were purchased by Grace College and Theological Seminary in 1968, Mt.
 Hood became part of Grace Schools.
 Most of the manuscript materials from the home were collected by the Grace College and Seminary library and these became the Billy Sunday Papers, the originals of which are housed in the Morgan Library Archives.

 Prior to 1998, the home had never been professionally curated.
-With the creation of the Village at Winona and the renaissance of the Winona Lake Historic District, however, a professional curator was hired to oversee restoration of the home and curate a new Billy Sunday museum and visitor's center, which was built near the Sunday property and opened in 2000.
+With the creation of the Village at Winona and the renaissance of the Winona Lake Historic District, however, a professional curator was hired to oversee restoration of the home and curate a new Billy Sunday museum and visitor center, which was built near the Sunday property and opened in 2000.
 The visitors center educated guests about the historical significance of Billy Sunday and a team of volunteers led tours through the home.
-Although multiple efforts were made to organize the setup as a state-run historical site, this never materialized and when the principal donor removed funding from the operation, the museum and visitor's center closed in 2010.
+Although multiple efforts were made to organize the setup as a state-run historical site, this never materialized and when the principal donor removed funding from the operation, the museum and visitor center closed in 2010.
 Currently, the home is curated by the Winona History Center at Grace College, which also offers tours.